Barcelona terror van attack driver may have fled to France, Spain police say

 The car was later found abandoned and a Spanish man was found dead inside, according to police.
 The man had been fatally stabbed.

-Of the 14 people killed in this week's attacks, nine have been formally identified and three are in the process of identification.
-Police are waiting on the DNA results for two others.
+Of the 14 people killed in this week's attacks, nine have been formally identified and three are in the process of identification, police said Sunday.
+Officers are waiting on the DNA results for two others.
 Five of the victims are Spanish, two are Italians, two are Portuguese, one Belgian, one Canadian and one American, according to Reuters.

+Later on Sunday police confirmed that a missing 7-year-old boy, a dual British-Australian national, was among the dead in the van-attack.

 Related: Scared but Defiant, Barcelona Marches to Reclaim City From Terrorists